Attorney General seeks execution date for death row inmate

 By: News On 6

-OKLAHOMA CITY (AP) -- State Attorney General Drew Edmondson asked the Oklahoma Court of Criminal Appeals Wednesday to set an execution date for a man who killed his cellmate in the Oklahoma State Penitentiary.
+OKLAHOMA CITY (AP) -- Attorney General Drew Edmondson asked the Oklahoma Court of Criminal Appeals Tuesday to set an execution date for Hung Thanh Le, who was convicted of stabbing a man to death.